hertzmann/hertzmann.github.io/_posts/2023-09-27-what-is-creativity.md

 These distinct goals persist in how we talk about creativity in "AI" today.

 When you aim solely to make new and better things, then it makes sense that "creativity" depends only on the quality of the outputs.
-If an algorithm could truly suggest a better advertising campaign or product design than an average human designer, then that can achieve business goals, and human creativity could be replaced by machine creativity.
+If, hypothetically, an algorithm could truly suggest a better product idea or advertising campaign  than an average human designer, then a business could use that system to replace creative humans.
 That's not the notion of creativity that I care about.

 **In this essay, I'm focused on how the systems we build relate to human creativity and intelligence.**  And, again, if we say that an "AI" is creative, then we're saying that it does something like human creativity.